 The Crescent Yacht Club in Essex is the latest Clean Marina certified by the Maryland Department of Natural Resources.
 The facility earned the award for its work to prevent pollution and meet regulations for more sustainable operations.

 The Baltimore Boating Center in Essex and the Hyatt River Marsh Marina in Cambridge are the newest Maryland Clean Marinas certified by the Maryland Department of Natural Resources (DNR).
 The facilities earned their awards after taking the necessary steps to prevent pollution and meet regulations that result in more sustainable operations.

 Marks 150th Maryland Clean Marina The Maryland Department of Natural Resources (DNR) certified The Crescent Marina in Fells Point a Maryland Clean Marina, marking the 150th facility currently fulfilling the initiative’s cleaner, greener standards.

+KB Derr & Son, an independent marina and boatyard in Lusby, is the newest certified Maryland Clean Marina.
 “I decided to go for the award after I attended a Clean Marina workshop last winter,” said Owner Justin Derr.
 “I realized I would rather be proactive and adopt the best practices and permits for the industry.”